Rob LeDonne is an American comedy and culture writer.

-A native of upstate New York, he kicked off his career writing jokes for the debut season of Jimmy Fallon's Late Night in 2009.
-Since then, he he has been contributing joke writer for a variety of television programs and specials including Saturday Night Live's Weekend Update (2011- 2015), The Tonight Show with Jay Leno (his final season), Creative Artists Emmy Awards (2014, 2015), MTV's Video Music Awards (2010), and Fox's Teen Choice Awards (2010).
+A native of upstate New York, he kicked off his career as a 'joke faxer' for the debut season of Jimmy Fallon's Late Night in 2009.
+Since then, he has penned material for a variety of television programs and specials including Saturday Night Live's Weekend Update (2011- 2015), The Tonight Show with Jay Leno (his final season), the Creative Artists Emmy Awards (2014, 2015, 2016), MTV's Video Music Awards (2010), and Fox's Teen Choice Awards (2010).
 In addition, he's served as a consulting writer for the Onion News Network (2012), MTV Weekends (2013), the Billboard.com web series Charts Center (2015), and a series of videos for the the artist Stromae (2015).
-He most recently served as writer on A&E's Critics' Choice Awards (2016).
+He also served as a writer for A&E's Critics' Choice Awards (2016).

 Born in Brooklyn, LeDonne is a graduate of New York's New School and has also attended Hofstra University and UCLA.
 He has studied and performed comedy at Second City: Chicago (as part of their Comedy Studies program in 2007), as well as New York's Upright Citizens Brigade and the People's Improv Theater.